min-nguyen/p2p-rs/commands.md

 │     • Reset current chain to a single block.

   *Mine new block*:
-└── Usage: `mine [data]`
+└── Usage: `mine ?[data]`
 ┌── Description:
+|     • If no arguments are provided:
+|       -  mine a block from the first transaction in the pool (if any), adding it to the chain, and broadcasting it to other peers.
+│     • If an an argument is provided:
-│     • Mine a block with the given data, adding it to the chain, and broadcasting it to other peers.
+|       -  mine a block with the given data, adding it to the chain, and broadcasting it to other peers.

   *Create new transaction*:
 └── Usage: `txn [data]`